-Nancy Torres - Executive Director
+Nancy Torres - Showcase Coordinator

 In the 1980s and 90s, Nancy served as the Artistic Director for Brentwood Community Theatre, and when she wasn’t directing shows, Nancy enjoyed performing on stage.
 Favorite roles include Margo in Applause, Mame in Mame, Miss Hannigan in Annie, and Mama Rose in Gypsy.
 During the summers, she directed BCT’s Performing Arts Academy for student actors.